Me, me, me.

 Jack was also a core member of the creative / tech team behind Playhouse, a large-scale interactive lighting installation for public expression.
 Produced for Dublin Theatre Festival in 2009, Playhouse turned Dublin’s Liberty Hall into an 11 storey, full-colour video display that displayed animations submitted by the public to music synchronised with Dublin City FM.

 Less fancy bio

-The experience I developed working in venues like Project Arts Centre and The Abbey Theatre in Dublin as stage hand, LX crew, sound / LX op, gallery technician etc. was an amazing eduation that I somehow received while being paid!
+The experience I developed working in venues like Project Arts Centre and The Abbey Theatre in Dublin as stage hand, LX crew, sound / LX op, gallery technician etc. was an amazing additional eduation that I somehow received while being paid!
 Thankfully, my video and software development skills got noticed and I started getting video design roles.
-I realise now how important those years of working freelance on many productions and festivals were - I know theatre and other performance environments inside-out.
+I realise now how important those years of working freelance on many productions and festivals were - I know theatre, film sets and other performance environments inside-out.
 I am excited by the possibilites of video but also keenly aware of how it can upset the balance of a production, especially if the design is ill-conceived and / or badly executed.

-I usually work alone, but on bigger projects it’s better to collaborate or have an assistant, and I can happily lead a team.
+I often work solo, but on bigger projects it’s better to collaborate or have an assistant, and I can happily lead a team.
 I love the development phase of script reading and chatting with directors and other designers, and I work hard to get the most out of it.
 I am able to and love doing all parts of the often complex process of bringing a concept to a final piece of content.
 I plan, sketch, shoot, edit, animate, post-produce, colour-grade, illustrate, code, plot, rig, sync...
 I like learning new skills and techniques for particular projects.